 1 teaspoon of cayenne pepper (Again I use a fair amount of this, change this measurement to your spice requirements)

-Tip: Be sure to check the rub before adding it to the meat, the last thing you want to do is add the rub to the brisket and discover you don't have it quite the way you want it.
+Charlie's Hot Tip: Be sure to check the rub before adding it to the meat, the last thing you want to do is add the rub to the brisket and discover you don't like it.

-Managing The Fire And Treating The Brisket While It’s Cooking
+4. Managing The Fire & Treating The Brisket (Real Good)

 Before you place your meat, is important to preheat your smoker, and that the temperature has been stabilized at 225 degrees, keeping this temperature will allow the meat to cook more evenly.